discordjs/guide/guide/creating-your-bot/README.md

 ## Logging in to Discord

 Once you've created a new file, do a quick check to see if you have everything setup properly.
 Copy & paste the following code into your file and save it.
 Don't worry if you don't understand it right away—it'll be explained a bit more in depth after this.
+You can change the name of your two const.
 ```js
 const Discord = require('discord.js');
 const client = new Discord.Client();